The Multivariate Bernoulli detector: Change point estimation in discrete survival analysis: Model

 \subsubsection{Global MCMC}

-We also consider MCMC moves without data augmentation.
-The augmented data can strongly reflect the change points of the current state of the MCMC chain, resulting in local MCMC updates to the change point parameters $z_{rt}$ and $\gamma_t$.
-Therefore, we alternate between data augmentation and MCMC without augmentation to enable more global change point updates.
-Specifically, we exploit the fact that change points induce a partition of time into intervals.
-For this type partition, MCMC schemes are available when the prior on $\alpha_{r\ell}^\star$ is conjugate \citep{Martinez2014}, which is not the case without augmentation.
-We thus apply ideas from Bayesian nonparametrics \citep{Dahl2005,Creswell2020} to extend such MCMC to non-conjugate priors.
+Augmented data can strongly reflect the change points of the current state of the MCMC chain, resulting in local MCMC updates to the change point parameters $z_{rt}$ and $\gamma_t$.
+Therefore, we also consider MCMC moves without data augmentation, i.e.\ based on the original data, to enable more global change point updates and explore better posterior space.

+Specifically, we exploit the fact that change points induce a partition of time into intervals and apply ideas from Bayesian nonparametrics \citep{Dahl2005,Martinez2014,Creswell2020} to deal with non-conjugate updates.
 This allows for more global moves at the cost of having to specify Metropolis-Hastings proposals for $\alpha_{r\ell}^\star$.
 Alternating between local and global MCMC steps allows for better mixing and convergence of the algorithm.